 1 cup hot water

 Dissolve gelatin in water, store in refrigerator between uses.
-Work into hair with finger tips, and style as desired.
+Work into hair with your fingertips, and style as desired.

 Natural Hair Spray